Mckoool/ISRAI_Development/README.md

 - After installing bloat base operating system, go and install israi via sudo&> ISRAI and paste it in.

   # Default Installation
-- Download the zip file and copy the contents of the .txt file
+- Download the zip file and copy the contents of the ".txt" file

-- Paste Israi into chatgpt directly and enjoy your responses!
+- Paste Israi into ChatGPT directly and enjoy your responses!